-What does a software as a service business broker do?
+What does a software-as-a-service business broker do?

 SaaS businesses are great at making money.
 They scale incredibly well and can address enormous markets without running into large supply chain issues.
 Think about it, if Nike wants to 10X their shoe-customers, they need to produce 10X more shoes.
 This means more factories, more employees, and more opportunities to make mistakes.
 In contrast, it doesn’t cost Facebook any money to add another user.
 Due to their ability to scale, SaaS businesses can be money-making machines.

 Selling a SaaS business isn’t like selling a pair of shoes.
 The market for multi-million dollar software businesses can be small, and the selling process can be complicated.
 How do you know how much your business is worth?
 Who are the potential buyers?
 What’s the legal process around making a deal?
 What’s the logistical process around making a deal?
 How do you handle uncomfortable conversations during the negotiation process?
 All these questions (and many more) need to be answered in order to successfully sell a software business.
 The benefits of using software as a service business brokers are far-reaching.

-A SaaS business broker can help an organization come up with an accurate valuation of their business.
-With a business that’s doing multiple millions of dollars in ARR, it can be easy to leave several hundred thousand dollars on the table through incorrect valuation.
+A SaaS business broker can help an organization come up with an accurate valuation of its business.
+With a business that’s doing multiple millions of dollars in ARR.
+It can be easy to leave several hundred thousand dollars on the table through incorrect valuation.
 It also makes the negotiation process with any prospective buyers easier, as the business has a benchmark to compare any offers to, rather than just having to compare buyers against each other.

-SaaS-business-brokers can also help facilitate a sale by offering sellers access to a network of legitimate, qualified buyers.
+SaaS business brokers can also help facilitate a sale by offering sellers access to a network of legitimate, qualified buyers.
 When attempting to sell a business, SaaS business owners can struggle in finding legitimate buyers.
 This can lead to the business owner wasting time engaging in conversations with those who don’t have the money to make a legitimate offer, or who don’t truly intend on buying the business.
 Brokers put their potential buyers through a rigorous vetting process in order to ensure that their intentions are true before setting up negotiation talks.

 Negotiation can be uncomfortable, especially when discussing a business you’ve poured thousands of hours into.
-Business brokers are skilled negotiators that will be able to unemotionally assess and negotiate on the SaaS business owner’s behalf, speeding up the sales process.
-Additionally, SaaS-business-brokers can help identify why a SaaS business makes sense for a specific client.
-This process includes identifying synergies between the buyer’s business and the seller’s business and creating the story around how the acquisition will help the buyer.
+Business brokers are skilled negotiators that will be able to unemotionally assess.
+And negotiate on the SaaS business owner’s behalf, speeding up the sales process.
+Additionally, SaaS business brokers can help identify why a SaaS business makes sense for a specific client.
+This process includes identifying synergies between the buyer’s business.
+And the seller’s business and creating the story around how the acquisition will help the buyer.